sharonjolly/News-Sentiment-Analysis-Visualization-Pipeline-AWS-/README.md

 # 6. Local Development – Streamlit Dashboard
 A custom dashboard is created using Streamlit, a Python framework for building interactive data apps.
 The dashboard is developed locally to visualize sentiment trends and article statistics.
 It is containerized using Docker.

+# 7. Docker Containerization – Dockerfile Creation and Local Build
+A Dockerfile is written to define the environment and dependencies required to run the Streamlit dashboard.
+This includes instructions for installing Python packages and copying project files.
+The Docker image is then built locally using this Dockerfile.

-# 7. ECR (Elastic Container Registry) – Docker Image Storage
+# 8. ECR (Elastic Container Registry) – Docker Image Storage
 Once the dashboard container is built locally, the Docker image is pushed to AWS ECR (Elastic Container Registry).
 ECR acts as a managed Docker registry for storing container images securely and makes it easier to deploy to ECS.
 ![ecr](https://github.com/user-attachments/assets/a516bcc0-e452-4654-ae81-6d89dd549f6e)

-# 8. ECS Fargate – Dashboard Hosting
+# 9. ECS Fargate – Dashboard Hosting
 The dashboard container is deployed to Amazon ECS using Fargate, which allows serverless container hosting.
 Fargate manages provisioning, scaling, and availability, and exposes the dashboard on port 8051.

  # i).create cluster